-Students will be immediately terminated for incidents including, but not limited to: theft, i toxicated or drugged behavior, possession of weapons or drugs, use of or possession of pornographic material on campus, threatening speech or physical movements or contact with another individual on school property.
+Students will be immediately terminated for incidents including, but not limited to: theft, intoxicated or drugged behavior, possession of weapons or drugs, use of or possession of pornographic material on campus, threatening speech or physical movements or contact with another individual on school property.

-If a student is found to be in violation of student conduct policies, he/she will fi st receive a verbal warning and a letter from the School Director in their file.
-Upon a second violation within an academic year, the student will be placed on Disciplinary Probation and receive a written warning detailing specific a tions to be taken to remove his/her probation status.
+If a student is found to be in violation of student conduct policies, he/she will first receive a verbal warning and a letter from the School Director in their file.
+Upon a second violation within an academic year, the student will be placed on Disciplinary Probation and receive a written disciplinary warning detailing specific actions to be taken to remove his/her disciplinary probation status.
 A third offense will be cause for termination.